SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/06-Summary.md

 - Angular CLI

-   - **Toolkit** for Angular
+   - **toolkit** for Angular

-   - Gives us a **high-quality** build process
+   - gives us a **high-quality** build process

 ## In the next lesson, you will learn:

 - Components and Data Binding:

-   - Basic Idea of Components
+   - basic Idea of Components

-   - Creating Components
+   - creating Components

-   - Bootstrapping and Modules
+   - bootstrapping and Modules

-   - Data Binding and Templates
+   - data Binding and Templates

-   - Lifecycle Hooks
+   - lifecycle Hooks

-   -  Component Interaction
+   - component Interaction

 [/slide]